-The ban is affecting many of Winona’s homeowners, like Ethan Dean, Holly Richard and Ted and Lauren Dzierzbicki.
-Each put their homes on the market hoping to sell them, but the economic climate has made it difficult to sell.
-Instead of letting the unused homes sit empty, they want to rent them out to help them make the mortgage payments.
-But since Winona has imposed the ban and they live on blocks where 30 percent of the homeowners on the block were given licenses, they cannot rent their homes.
-If Winona does not lift the ban, some of them even face foreclosure.
+The ban is affecting many Winona’s homeowners.
+Four who it affected in the past are Ethan Dean, Holly Richard and Ted and Lauren Dzierzbicki.
+Each put their homes on the market hoping to sell them, but the economic climate made it difficult to sell.
+Instead of letting the unused homes sit empty, they wanted to rent them out to help them make the mortgage payments, and then to sell them.
+But since Winona imposed the ban and they owned homes on blocks where 30 percent of the homeowners on the block were given licenses, they could not rent their homes.

 Denying property owners the right to rent out their home violates the Minnesota Constitution’s protections of our fundamental property rights.
 That’s why on October 25, 2011, the Institute for Justice teamed up with Winona homeowners to file suit and fight the city’s rental ban.

-The case has national implications for property rights because it seeks to answer an important constitutional question: May the government arbitrarily restrict the property rights of some but not others?
+The case had national implications for property rights because it seeks to answer an important constitutional question: May the government arbitrarily restrict the property rights of some but not others?

 For centuries, people have been renting out their property.
 In America, renting your property is considered a legitimate use of property ownership.